Sushi Salad: A deconstructed salad

 Sushi Salad with Pickled Ginger

 We’ve eaten lots of rich foods and desserts.
 Our bodies are asking us for salad and green vegetables!
-Yes, they are.
 This is always a good time to turn to dishes with a Japanese influence; they do not include dairy, much wheat, or gobs of butter and chocolate, so that’s a good place to start for the New Year.

 Local fish markets carry the Maine or New England crabmeat, even if tucked into their freezer when it is not readily available.
 If you don’t see it, ask for it, or another U.S. or Canadian product.
 Avoid the canned crab that is processed from Indonesia, Thailand, and other Asian countries, and these are not usually sustainably raised, contain preservatives, and they have an unpleasant after taste.